rwaldron/tc39-notes/es8/2017-03/mar-22.md

 BT: I have a number of points, but let's let Dan go first.

 DE: My intuition is that this is one more dimension than what might be the common understanding of objects.
-This dimension of "own" vs. being on the prototype is definitely there, but the way that we look at classes, e don't have to think about adding the method ot the prototype.
+This dimension of "own" vs. being on the prototype is definitely there, but the way that we look at classes, we don't have to think about adding the method to the prototype.
 With the public and private fields proposal, and the private methods straw-man, it sort of retains this property.
-You do't have to be explicit about the prototype vs. the instance.
+You don't have to be explicit about the prototype vs. the instance.
 This is intuitive and fuzzy but seems important.
-Talking about "woned" vs. "notowned" gets into teh weeds and will confuse people.
+Talking about "owned" vs. "notowned" gets into the weeds and will confuse people.
 I'm espcially concerned about non/owned methods.
-People might think they are supposed ot put "owned" on everything, which woul dbe hard to optimize.
+People might think they are supposed to put "owned" on everything, which would be hard to optimize.

 MM: I understand the point.
-The pphilosophy I gring to language design is represented by goals 8 and 9: be understandable in a shallow and widesense and invite understanding to become deeper and narrower."
+The philosophy I bring to language design is represented by goals 8 and 9: be understandable in a shallow and wide sense and invite understanding to become deeper and narrower.
 JS is good at that now.
-New people learn patterns initially but then over time they can learn the deeper semantics over time.
+New people learn patterns initially but then over time they can learn the deeper semantics.
 The dominant use cases would be the reasonable common ones.
 The regularities suggest to people where they can explore deeper and find additional ways to use the system.
 [MM/MARKM: review and edit this]

 YK: I agree completely with that philosophy.